Master Docker logging with Loki and Grafana

 Now you can point all your Docker servers to point to this Loki instance!

-2. Setting up the Docker Loki Docker plugin
+2. Setting up the Loki Docker plugin

 I’ll assume you already have one or multiple Docker containers running in a server somewhere.